Miss Blaney- Head of Department

 We are also committed to an extensive extracurricular programme providing opportunities for students to compete in local, county and national events.

 Physical Education at Barking Abbey School aims to deliver a high-quality curriculum that inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 We will provide opportunities for pupils to become physically confident in a way that supports their health and fitness.
-Opportunities will be provided to compete in sport and other activities that build character and help to embed values such as fairness, patience, tolerance, respect and team work.
+Opportunities will be provided to compete in sport and other activities that build character and help to embed values such as resilience, commitment, respect and team work.

 The aim of the PE team builds on the whole school ethos by enabling students to demonstrate: